Advice For Florida Renters & Homeowners (Updated 2/6/2023)

 KNOW YOUR RIGHTS:

 It is SO important that you know your rights as a tenant.
-Despite no state or federal moratorium, there are still some federal protections for renters (and homeowners) provided under the CARES Act.
+Despite no state or federal moratorium, there are still some federal protections for renters (and homeowners).

 COMMUNICATE TO YOUR LANDLORD:

 Always express to your landlord the efforts you are making to pay rent.
 Explain to them the broken unemployment system, and the delay in receiving rental assistance.
 Ask if they sought forbearance from their mortgage, and/or see if a payment plan can be crafted.
 Also confirm if the mortgage is federally-backed, or if the apartment was constructed via low-income housing tax credits.
 Sometimes that can offer additional protections.

 SEEK LEGAL SUPPORT: